Skip to content

 Table header

-There is no data in the cell
+No data in cell

-• Show the n/a text in the secondary text color (use --text-secondary token).
+• Show the "n/a" text in the --text-secondary color.

-Data uploading in the cell
+Data loading in cell

 TIP